MicrosoftDocs/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados-with-jamf-pro.md

     :::image type="content" source="./media/apple-enterprise-sso-plug-in/ios-ipados-create-profile-jamf.png" alt-text="Screenshot that shows the Jamf Pro portal and how to create a configuration profile for iOS/iPadOS devices.":::

 3. In **Name**, enter a descriptive name for the policy.
 Name your policies so you can easily identify them later.
-For example, a good policy name is: **Microsoft Enterprise SSO plug-in**.
+For example, a good policy name is: **iOS/iPadOS: Microsoft Enterprise SSO plug-in**.

 4. In the **Options** column, scroll down and select **Single Sign-On Extensions** > **Add**: